sfett/Project_PRS-ASD_2022/README.md

 # PRS-ASD Project 2022

-Project Objective: Examining the effects of genetic risk for autism spectrum disorder (via proxy of polygenic risk score) on functional connectivity.
+This project is a continuation of my undergraduate thesis that aims to examine the effects of genetic risk for autism (via proxy of polygenic risk score) on functional connectivity.
+Computational methods were used to probe the brain on multiple scales inlcuding: fMRI timeseries, functional connectomes and functional gradients.

 ## Description

+Scripts in this repository include building functional connectomes and gradients, harmonizing site data and plotting onto hemispheres.
-The scripts in this repository are divided into two categories based on your chosen surface space resolution.
+Scripts are divided into two categories based on your chosen surface space resolution.

 * **Conte69_5k:** Data in vertex-wise space.
 Surface derived from FreeSurfer segmentation.
 For the sake of this project, working in 5k resolution per hemisphere.